-The Hidden Costs of Microservices: When Monoliths Save Money
+Hidden Problems of Microservices: When Monoliths Save Time And Money

 A Series B startup.
 23 microservices.
 10,000 daily active users.